velikoss/dotenv-zig/README.md

 - dotenv is a super simple single file zig library for parsing a `.env` file.
 - implementation is < 100 lines
 - Support for key-value pairs separated by `=` in the `.env` file.
+- trims trailing spaces in key and values
+- values in double or single quotes get stripped: "myvalue" -> myvalue
+- does not check keys for syntax correctness
 - No dependencies

 ## Usage